 Reciprocating positive-displacement pumps consist of two distinct sections: a fluid end and a power end.
-While power ends contain the components that attach the unit to the power source, driving the pump; the hydraulic fracturing (frac) fluid ends and drilling pump modules contain the key components necessary to generate steady and reliable pressure required by pumping operations.
-Fluid ends are the part of the pump that is subjected to all types of stress, from harsh fluids to constant high-pressure activity.
+While power ends contain the components that attach the unit to the power source, driving the pump; the hydraulic fracturing (frac) and drilling pump fluid ends contain the key components necessary to generate steady and reliable pressure required by pumping operations.
+Fluid ends are the part of the pump that are subjected to all types of stress, from harsh and abrasive fluids to constant high-pressure operation.

 The urethane is positioned on the suction/discharge valve, allowing for debris to be suspended in the fluid.
 When the urethane becomes damaged beyond the point in which it can provide a cushion to the sealing surface (the metal-to-metal face) the valve/seat is rendered no longer serviceable – preventing damage to the sealing surface.
 This can happen if there is a cut or wash in the seat, for example.